 EPA administrator Scott Pruitt is quite the operator.
 He hired a couple of his close aides from Oklahoma, and then asked the White House for permission to give them big pay raises.
-They turned him down.
+He was turned down.
 So he gave them big raises anyway:

 A provision of the Safe Drinking Water Act allows the EPA administrator to hire up to 30 people into the agency, without White House or congressional approval….After the White House rejected their request, Pruitt’s team studied the particulars of the Safe Drinking Water provision, according to the source with direct knowledge of these events.
 By reappointing Greenwalt and Hupp under this authority, they learned, Pruitt could exercise total control over their contracts and grant the raises on his own.